eboekhold/MonsterMaker/README.md

 # Monster Maker

-This is a website dedicated to the creation of Monsters in Dungeons and Dragons 5th edition.
+A tool for creating of Monsters for Dungeons and Dragons 5th edition.

-Very WIP, currently only intended for personal use.
-A temporary somewhat live version of this repository can be found [here](https://monstermaker.herokuapp.com/).

 ## License